-I would like to advance sustainable fisheries management and conservation, especially for sharks.
-The goal of my masters research is to update and revise the reproductive parameters of the Blue Shark, including re-examining the migration routes as they relate to reproductive conditions, using direct aging techniques.
+The goal of my masters research is to update and revise the reproductive parameters of the Blue Shark, including re-examining the migration routes as they relate to reproductive conditions.
 I will conduct this work in collaboration with Lisa Natanson at NOAA's National Marine Fisheries Service lab in Narragansett, RI.

 I graduated from URI in 2015 with a Bachelor’s degree in Marine Biology.
-Since then, I have worked on a sport fishing and shark diving boat and also volunteered at the National Marine Fisheries Service.
+Since then, I have worked on a sport fishing boat and also volunteered at NOAA-NMFS.
 In these roles, I have helped collect reproductive data on sharks traveling to fishing tournaments in the region.

-I grew up in Oakland, New Jersey, and spent most summers at the beach on Long Beach Island.
-I enjoy free diving, snowboarding, and being on the ocean.
+I grew up in Oakland, New Jersey, and I enjoy free diving, snowboarding, and being on the ocean.

 I am interested in marine spatial ecology, population dynamics, and fisheries management.
-Using a combination of fieldwork and modeling techniques, I investigate the ecological consequences of fisheries management and identify strategies that simultaneously promotes sustainable fisheries practices and economic growth.
-My PhD work focuses on exploring ecological outcomes of different fisheries management for small-scale coral reef fisheries in Indonesia and is funded by an NSF Graduate Research Fellowship.
+My PhD work focuses on exploring ecological outcomes of different gear-based fisheries management strategies for small-scale coral reef fisheries in Indonesia.

 Before coming to URI, I completed my MS and BS degrees at California Polytechnic State University, San Luis Obispo.
-For my masters thesis, I evaluated the effectiveness of periodically-harvested fisheries closures for meeting ecological and socioeconomic objectives in Fiji.
-This work was in collaboration with the Wildlife Conservation Society.
-Also, during my undergraduate studies, I was a research technician for the California Collaborative Fisheries Research Program – a long-term study monitoring nearshore rockfish populations in central California.
+For my masters thesis, I evaluated the effectiveness of periodically-harvested fisheries closures in Fiji.
+Also, during my undergraduate studies, I was a research technician for the California Collaborative Fisheries Research Program.

 I am from southern California and when I'm not coding models I enjoy diving, surfing, fishing, and traveling.

 I am interested in data-poor stock assessments of demersal fisheries.
-In particular, the fishery of interest is deepwater “snapper- grouper” fishery of Indonesia, which consist of over 120 species.
-With my PhD research, I want to dig deeper into understanding the characteristics and ecological aspects of this multi-species fishery, management implications of the stock assessment, and test management strategies through modeling.
+For my PhD research, I want to better understand the ecological aspects of this multi-species fishery and test management strategies through simulation modeling.

 I am interested in addressing data and communication gaps in tropical fisheries management.
 My thesis work analyzes the impact of different fishery management systems on reef ecology and coastal livelihoods in Eastern Indonesia.